skrysmanski/blogtext/src/readme.txt

 1. Start writing your posts

 == Changelog ==

+= 0.9.9 =
+* Change: Removed all custom thumbnail creation code.
+Instead, BlogText now just uses the actual image - with appropriate `max-width` styling.
+For reasoning, see issue #22.

 = 0.9.8 =
 * Known Issue: Post previews don't work with the new Gutenberg editor introduced in Wordpress 5.0. (issue #3)